Vol. 149, No. 47 — November 21, 2015

-Tariff of Levies to Be Collected by CPCC on the Sale, in Canada, of Blank Audio Recording Media
+Statement of Proposed Levies to Be Collected on the Sale, in Canada, of Blank Audio Recording Media

-In accordance with subsection 83(10) of the Copyright Act, the Copyright Board has certified and hereby publishes the tariff of levies to be collected by the Canadian Private Copying Collective (CPCC) effective January 1, 2012, on the sale, in Canada, of blank audio recording media for the year 2012.
+Pursuant to subsection 83(6) of the Copyright Act, the Copyright Board hereby publishes the statement filed by the Canadian Private Copying Collective (CPCC) on November 5, 2015, with respect to the levies it proposes to collect, effective January 1, 2017, on the sale, in Canada, of blank audio recording media.

 56 Sparks Street, Suite 800

 TARIFF OF LEVIES TO BE COLLECTED BY CPCC IN 2017 ON THE SALE OF BLANK AUDIO RECORDING MEDIA, IN CANADA, IN RESPECT OF THE REPRODUCTION FOR PRIVATE USE OF MUSICAL WORKS EMBODIED IN SOUND RECORDINGS, OF PERFORMERS’ PERFORMANCES OF SUCH WORKS OR OF SOUND RECORDINGS IN WHICH SUCH WORKS AND PERFORMANCES ARE EMBODIED

 1. This tariff may be cited as the Private Copying Tariff, 2017.